-How do I Save Money at my Restaurant?
+How Do I Save Money at My Restaurant?

 The good news, you are recognizing problems before they get out of control.
 There are many ways to save money at your restaurant that you can start doing right away.
 Adjusting menu prices is something that should be done at least once a year.
-Keeping track of your food cost will ensure you making the best profit possible.
+Keeping track of your food cost will ensure you make the best profit possible.
 Revaluating your menu is also a good way to see what items are good sellers and which are not doing well.
-Add lower food cost items, think pork, chicken and potatoes, and moving away from higher end items like fresh seafood or prime cuts of beef can help maximize profits.
+Add lower food cost items, think pork, chicken, and potatoes, and moving away from higher-end items like fresh seafood or prime cuts of beef can help maximize profits.
 Take advantage of the current food trend right now is affordable gourmet.

 Keep an Eye on Payroll